Ford Figo: Recalls

 Ford India issued a statement saying that they had initiated a voluntary recall for approximately 42,300 units of the new Figo and the Figo Aspire owing to problems in the Restraint Control Module (RCM).

 The software issue on the RCM can result in airbags not deploying in certain collisions.
 This may lead to loss of life.
 Ford stated that they will be carrying out software upgrade on the RCM on all affected vehicles across the country, free of cost.
 The recall applied to Figo and Figo Aspire units manufactured since the launch of both the vehicles until 12 April 2016.

 Safety

-The Aspire for India with no ABS received 3 stars for adult occupants and 2 stars for toddlers from Global NCAP in 2017 (similar to Latin NCAP 2013).
+The Aspire for India with no ABS received 3 stars for adult occupants and 2 stars for toddlers from Global NCAP 1.0 in 2017 (based on Latin NCAP 2013).

-The Indian-made Figo in its most basic Latin American configuration received 4 stars for adult occupants and 4 stars for toddlers from Latin NCAP in 2019 (one level above 2010-2015).
+The Indian-made Figo in its most basic Latin American market configuration received 4 stars for adult occupants and 4 stars for toddlers from Latin NCAP 2.0 in 2019 (one level above 2010-2015).